Andell4301/EreshCalcs2/basics.md

 be used, such as "Eresh" for "Ereshkigal."
 Finally, both servant collection numbers (ex.
 196) and IDs (ex.
 303200) can be used.

-After the servant, the rest of the <b><span style="color: #C97C00FF"> arguments</span></b> that you provide, if any, will make up the details of your specific calculation.
+After the servant, the rest of the <span style="color: #C97C00FF;font-weight:bold"> arguments</span> that you provide, if any, will make up the details of your specific calculation.
 The documentation goes into more detail about what types of arguments there are in the [arguments](./arguments) page, but for the time being, know that:
 <br>
 <br>
 A `20% attack buff` would be represented as `a20`.